Overview

 Getting started

 No action is necessary to get started!
-Core metrics that can be derived from systems for which you’ve already granted Portal access (e.g. SCM providers like GitHub or Azure DevOps) are available as soon as initial data loads are complete.
+Core metrics that can be derived from systems for which you’ve already granted Portal access (e.g. SCM providers like GitHub, GitLab, or Azure DevOps) are available as soon as initial data loads are complete.
 Default metric calculations are based on input from developer productivity experts at Spotify and are designed to have the widest relevance within organizations.Configuring sources

 While many core metrics are automatically derived from data already available to Portal, you can unlock additional metrics by configuring credentials for relevant source systems.
 To add credentials for a source, click the ”?” icon to open the “Learn More” drawer for a given metric.
 There, you’ll see a list of Data Sources that can be used to power that metric, as well as a configuration status.
 Click the “Manage Integration” icon to add credentials in Portal’s integration settings.